mage-ai/mage-ai/mage_integrations/mage_integrations/destinations/kafka/README.md

 <br/>

-This destination works by sending each record with JSON format to the designated bootstrap server Also, if a `Key Property` is set within the Source Schema, Kafka Destination will use the selected column as the `key` parameter within Kafka Producer messages.
+This destination works by sending each record with JSON format to the designated bootstrap server.

+Also, if a `Key Property` is set within the Source Schema, Kafka Destination will use the selected column as the `key` parameter within Kafka Producer messages.